yonatan-E/APass3/README.md

-# Assignment 3 - cache manager
+# Assignment 3 - Cache Manager
 ## Overview
 In this project we wrote a program which supports different kinds of operations, and uses cache management to enable faster calculations based on calculations which have been previously made.